 BC Foster Parents Association

-The BC Federation of Foster Parent Associations is a provincial organization for foster parents and governed by foster parent representation from all areas of the province.
-BCFFPA is a registered non-profit charity which aims to bring together foster parents, social workers and other stakeholders who are working to improve the standard of care for children in our province.
-We provide information to the general public about fostering, recruitment services to Ministry of Child and Family Development (MCFD) and Indigenous Child and Family Service Agencies (ICFSA), offer foster parents opportunities for education, and we provide direct support to foster parents when they encounter challenges in the work they do.
-One of our key roles in the province is to advise and consult on the development and revision of policy and practice for BC’s child welfare sector.
+The BC Foster Parents Association is a provincial organization for foster parents and governed by foster parent representation from all areas of the province.
+BCFPA is a registered non-profit charity which aims to bring together foster parents, social workers and other stakeholders who are working to improve the standard of care for children in our province.
+BCFPA provides information to the general public about fostering, recruitment services to Ministry of Child and Family Development (MCFD) and Indigenous Child and Family Service Agencies (ICFSA), offer foster parents opportunities for education, and provide direct support to foster parents when they encounter challenges in the work they do.
+One of their key roles in the province is to advise and consult on the development and revision of policy and practice for BC’s child welfare sector.

 BC Ministry of Children and Family Development – MCFD

 The Ministry works together with Delegated Aboriginal Agencies, Aboriginal service partners and approximately 5400 contracted community social service agencies and foster homes, cross government and social sector partners to deliver inclusive, culturally respectful, responsive and accessible services that support the well-being of children, youth and families.

 Federation of BC Youth In Care Network